Tulipalin A

 Tulipalin A, also known as α-methylene-γ-butyrolactone, is a naturally occurring compound found in certain flowers such as tulips and alstroemerias.
 Tulipalin A has the molecular formula C5H6O2 and the CAS registry number 547-65-9.
 It is an allergen and has been known to cause occupational contact dermatitis, i.e. 'tulip fingers,' in some who are commonly exposed to it such as florists.
-More recent experiments with this compound have uncovered potential applications for it in the field of polymerization.
+It has been shown to be synthesized from tuliposide A in response to damage to the plant.
+When the plant is damaged, tuliposide A is broken down by tuliposide-converting enzymes (TCE) to produce tulipalin A. More recent experiments with this compound have uncovered potential applications for it in the field of polymerization.